Call us: 855.522.6457

 Symptoms of Spinal Stenosis

-Because spinal stenosis develops slowly over time, many people don’t experience symptoms at first.
-But, as spinal nerves become more compressed, most patients see an increase in signs and symptoms.
+Because spinal stenosis develops slowly over time, you may not experience symptoms at first.
+However, as your spinal nerves become more compressed, you may observe an increase in signs and symptoms.

 Common symptoms include:

-- Neck pain
+- neck pain

-- Back pain
+- back pain

-- Tingling, numbness, and weakness of the arms and legs
+- tingling, numbness, and weakness of the arms and legs

 Many spine problems have similar symptoms.
-X-rays or other imaging tests, such as MRIs and CT scans, are often essential for an accurate diagnosis.
+X-rays or other imaging tests such as MRIs and CT scans are often essential for an accurate diagnosis.

 - NSAIDs (nonsteroidal anti-inflammatory medications) such as ibuprofen

-- Physical therapy
+- physical therapy

-- Epidural spinal injection
+- epidural spinal injection